apache/apisix/doc/plugins/jwt-auth.md

 ## Name

-`jwt-auth` is an authentication plugin that need to work with `consumer'.
-Add JWT Authentication to a `service'or `route'.
+`jwt-auth` is an authentication plugin that need to work with `consumer`.
+Add JWT Authentication to a `service` or `route`.

-The `consumer` then adds its key to the query string parameter, request header, or `cookie' to verify its request.
+The `consumer` then adds its key to the query string parameter, request header, or `cookie` to verify its request.

-For more information on JWT, refer to [JWT] (https://jwt.io/) for more information.
+For more information on JWT, refer to [JWT](https://jwt.io/) for more information.

 ## Attributes

-* `key`: different `consumer` have different value, it's unique。different `consumer` use the same `key`, and there will be a request matching exception.
+* `key`: different `consumer` have different value, it's unique. different `consumer` use the same `key`, and there will be a request matching exception.
-* `secret`: optional, encryption key . if you do not specify, the value is auto-generated in the background。
+* `secret`: optional, encryption key. if you do not specify, the value is auto-generated in the background.
-* `algorithm`：optional, encryption algorithm .support`HS256`, `HS384`, `HS512`, `RS256` and `ES256`,`HS256` is default.
+* `algorithm`: optional, encryption algorithm .support`HS256`, `HS384`, `HS512`, `RS256` and `ES256`,`HS256` is default.
-* `exp`: optional，token's expire time，the unit is second。 for example ,5 minutes ,need to set the value of 300.( 5 * 60 = 300 )`。
+* `exp`: optional, token's expire time, the unit is second. for example, 5 minutes, need to set the value of 300.( 5 * 60 = 300 ).

 ## How To Enable

-1. set a consumer and  config the value of the`jwt-auth` option
+1. set a consumer and config the value of the `jwt-auth` option

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/consumers -X PUT -d '